Digital-Repository-of-Ireland/dri-edm-tools/README.md

 Clone the repository from Github.

 # Running

+## check.py
+To check the EDM OAI-PMH feed run check.py from the command line (currently the report won't display via the GUI).

+Command-line parameters are --endpoint.
+If you don't pass the endpoint you will be prompted for it.

+The script will print a report identifying any records which have no metadata.

 ## export.py
 To export an EDM OAI-PMH feed to xml files run the export.py file by double clicking, or running from the command line.

 Optional command-line parameters are --endpoint and --outputdir

 If you do not pass the endpoint and outputdir on the command line you will be prompted to enter or select them.
 If you have Tkinter installed you can select these via a Graphical User Interface, otherwise they can be typed in on the command line.

+The output can be zipped and used as an alternative submission method, and can also be used with tools such as the Metis Sandbox https://metis-sandbox.eanadev.org/metis-sandbox-rest-production/swagger-ui.html#/dataset-controller

 ## add-isPartOf.sh
 To add a dcterms:isPartOf field to identify records for a particular project use the add-isPartOf.sh script.